 The banking system development in Nepal began late compared to other developed countries.
 The official banking system was started in 1933 BS (1877 AD) with the establishment of Tejarath Adda.
-But before that, different rulers of Nepal have started some kind financial institutions.
+But before that, different rulers of Nepal started some kinds of financial institutions.
 The banking development of Nepal can be divided into three phases.
-Ancient, Middle age and modern banking system.
+Ancient, Middle age, and modern banking systems.

 Ancient Banking in Nepal Before (1877 AD)